jdreo/elpida/README.md

 - 136: Dimension Mismatch (the solution does not have the right dimension)
 - 137: Solution Mismatch (the solution does not have the correct types of variables)
 - 138: Not Supported (an unknown field was in the message)
+- 139: Time Out (the objective function computation exceeded time limit)
+- 140: Crashed (computation did not complete, but it is believed another attempt can work)
+- 141: Aborted (computation did not complete, and it is believed that another attempt would also fail)
 - 255: Unknown error